Macedonia (comics)

-Macedonia is a biographical comic book, published in June 2007 by Random House.
-It was written by Harvey Pekar and Heather Roberson, with illustrations by Ed Piskor.
+Macedonia is a biographical comic book, published in June 2007 by Villard.
+It was written by Harvey Pekar and Heather Roberson, and illustrated by Ed Piskor.
 The book is based on Roberson's travels through North Macedonia.

 Plot

 Macedonia opens with Heather Roberson, a student of Peace and Conflict Studies at the University of California at Berkeley, arguing with a professor about the inevitability of war.
 Roberson argues that it is avoidable, while the professor argues that it is not.
 Roberson cites Macedonia, which avoided war unlike other former states of Yugoslavia, as an example.
 Roberson decides to make this the subject of her thesis, and travels to Macedonia to carry out her research.

 Once inside the country, Roberson sees the tense relationship between the majority Macedonians and the Albanians, the largest minority.
 She travels to the cities of Belgrade (in Serbia), Skopje, and Tetovo, conducting interviews with an ombudsman, professors, and a police trainer.